versluis/P2-Header-Ad/readme.txt

 == Description ==

+Once installed, head over to Appearance - P2 Header Ad and paste your ad code into the box.

+Features:

+* preview your ad in the admin interface (see screenshots)
+* option to hide the ad for logged-in users
+* option to hide the ad for logged-in WP eMember users
+* works with and without a header image
+* option to show the same ad after the post content

-Places a 468x80 pixel advert inside the header of Automattic's wonderful P2 Theme.
-Other sizes will work but may require CSS tweaking.
+I've optimised the plugin for a 468x80 pixel ad.
+Other sizes will work but may require your own CSS tweaks to make them look right.

 == Installation ==